Heidelberg: Sport

 Heidelberg is one of the centres of Rugby union in Germany, along with Hanover.
 In 2008–09, four out of nine clubs in the Rugby-Bundesliga were from Heidelberg, these being RG Heidelberg, who play at the Fritz-Grunebaum-Sportpark, SC Neuenheim, Heidelberger RK, and TSV Handschuhsheim.
 Heidelberger TV has a rugby department.

 Rugby League Deutschland has two teams based in Heidelberg, Heidelberg Sharks formed in 2005 and Rohrbach Hornets formed in 2007.

 Academics Heidelberg huddle in January 2023.

 The city is also home to the USC Heidelberg (Academics Heidelberg), which won 9 German Basketball Championships and remains the second most successful team in the history of German professional basketball.
 Today, the club plays in Germany's second division ProA.
 It is primarily known for its youth department which developed several members of Germany's senior national basketball team.

 Heidelberger SC and SG Heidelberg-Kirchheim are local football teams.

 The city hosted events during the 1972 Summer Paralympics.

 They also hosted the 2019 WU24 Championships from 13 to 20 July.
 It was the fifth edition of this world championship and marked the third time Germany has hosted an ultimate frisbee tournament.

-Germany's oldest tennis club, which was founded in the year 1890, is located in Heidelberg.
+Germany's oldest tennis club, which was founded in 1890, is located in Heidelberg.